2025 Solar Incentives Guide for Coldwater, MI - Tax Credits & Rebates

 Federal Solar Incentives

 When you think about solar incentives, you likely think of federal incentives first.
-The Federal Solar Investment Tax Credit, or ITC, is likely the best-known federal solar incentive.
-The ITC provides a tax credit for a set percentage of the cost of your solar system.
+The Federal Solar Investment Tax Credit, or ITC, is likely the most well-known federal solar incentive.
+The ITC provides a tax credit for a specific percentage of your solar system's cost.

 Click here to learn more about the new Inflation Reduction Act.
-To best understand how the new Clean Energy Credit might apply to you, get in touch with your local Coldwater solar installation expert.
+To understand how the new Clean Energy Credit will apply to you, reach out to your local Coldwater solar installation company.

 State & Local Solar Incentives